'Breakfast Club' host DJ Envy is being sued for alleged investment fraud

 DJ Envy, born RaaShaun Casey, had for years partnered with Pina – who goes by Flipping_NJ on social media – to host real estate investment seminars across the country and often promoted Pina as a real estate genius on the syndicated morning radio program.

-Earlier this month, the New Jersey District Attorney's office arrested Pina, accusing him of committing a multi-million dollar real estate investment Ponzi scheme dating back to 2017.
+Earlier this month, the U.S. Attorney's office of New Jersey announced the arrest of Pina and alleged he committed a multimillion-dollar real estate investment Ponzi scheme dating back to 2017.

 "The defendant ran a fraudulent scheme"